Parabelli/myFirstMarkdownPage/README.md

 - I want to BeCome a good dev
 - Working on my english skills
-- Getting better at team project
+- Getting better at team project.

 ### **_I have no fear_**